How to Fix BOOTMGR Is Missing Windows 10/7?

 -

 Launch 4DDiG Partition Manager and connect a USB drive to your computer.
-Now go to Partition Recovery and hit the Create WinPE button to create a bootable USB drive.
+Now go to Toolkit and hit the Create WinPE button to create a bootable USB drive.

 FREE DOWNLOADSecure Download